Rainier Fog: Music and lyrics

 Speaking of the first single, "The One You Know", Jerry Cantrell said that he was inspired by David Bowie's 1975 hit "Fame".
 Cantrell said in an interview with Rolling Stone that he wrote the song around the time that Bowie died, and he must have been in his head a little bit.

-The title track, "Rainier Fog", is a tribute to the Seattle music scene that launched bands such as Alice in Chains themselves, Soundgarden, Mother Love Bone, Mudhoney, Screaming Trees and Nirvana.
+The title track, "Rainier Fog", is a tribute to the Seattle music scene that launched bands such as Alice in Chains themselves, Pearl Jam, Soundgarden, Mother Love Bone, Mudhoney, Screaming Trees and Nirvana.
 The original demo for the title track was recorded at Cantrell's house in Los Angeles, with the help of Guns N' Roses bassist Duff McKagan, who also came from Seattle.
 McKagan played bass on the demo and said to Cantrell that it was his first single, although Cantrell did not have lyrics for the song yet.
-Cantrell told Classic Rock magazine that the lyrics "Left me here so all alone, only for me to find/Hear your voice on waves we rode, echoes inside my mind/Disembodied just a trace of what it was like then/With you here we shared a space that's always half-empty" are about Layne Staley and Mike Starr.
+Cantrell told Classic Rock magazine that the lyrics "Left me here so all alone, only for me to find / Hear your voice on waves we rode, echoes inside my mind / Disembodied just a trace of what it was like then / With you here we shared a space that's always half-empty" are about Layne Staley and Mike Starr.

 The track "Fly" was described as "country-inflected" by Kory Grow of Rolling Stone.
 Discussing the song, Guitar World noted a "Southern, classic rock" quality to Jerry Cantrell's guitar solo, similar to Lynyrd Skynyrd, with which Cantrell concurred, saying "that ending riff [...] that's totally Skynyrd".

 "Maybe" begins with vocal harmonies and has been described as a "psychedelic swirl" by Guitar World.
 Spencer Kaufman of Consequence of Sound noted that the song "sprinkles in a bit of Beatles charm with a little Guns N' Roses balladry".